-In addition to selecting suitable materials/built-up assemblies and on-site protection, all assemblies should be designed to dry, in case wetting occurs during construction or in service.
-This is particularly important for materials and assemblies, which are highly susceptible to wetting and very slow in drying, and will require costly remedial treatments after wetting incidents.
-Ideally, several measures should be employed, as they are typically not fully effective all the time.
+In addition to selecting suitable materials/built-up assemblies and on-site protection methods, all assemblies should be designed to dry, in case wetting occurs during construction or in service.
+Ideally, multiple measures should be employed, as single measures are typically not fully effective all the time.
 Although design is an important step, the design aspect is not a focus of this document.